You are reading the

 ResourceLoader::load to load it normally and return it.

-# initialize queue = preload("res://resource_queue.gd").new() queue.start() # suppose your game starts with a 10 second cutscene, during which the user can't interact with the game. # For that time we know they won't use the pause menu, so we can queue it to load during the cutscene: queue.queue_resource("res://pause_menu.tres") start_cutscene() # later when the user presses the pause button for the first time: pause_menu = queue.get_resource("res://pause_menu.tres").instance() pause_menu.show() # when you need a new scene: queue.queue_resource("res://level_1.tscn", true) # use "true" as the second parameter to put it at the front # of the queue, pausing the load of any other resource # to check progress if queue.is_ready("res://level_1.tscn"): show_new_level(queue.get_resource("res://level_1.tscn")) else: update_progress(queue.get_process("res://level_1.tscn")) # when the user walks away from the trigger zone in your Metroidvania game: queue.cancel_resource("res://zone_2.tscn")
+# Initialize. queue = preload("res://resource_queue.gd").new() queue.start() # Suppose your game starts with a 10 second cutscene, during which the user # can't interact with the game. # For that time, we know they won't use the pause menu, so we can queue it # to load during the cutscene: queue.queue_resource("res://pause_menu.tres") start_cutscene() # Later, when the user presses the pause button for the first time: pause_menu = queue.get_resource("res://pause_menu.tres").instantiate() pause_menu.show() # When you need a new scene: queue.queue_resource("res://level_1.tscn", true) # Use "true" as the second argument to put it at the front of the queue, # pausing the load of any other resource. # To check progress. if queue.is_ready("res://level_1.tscn"): show_new_level(queue.get_resource("res://level_1.tscn")) else: update_progress(queue.get_progress("res://level_1.tscn")) # When the user walks away from the trigger zone in your Metroidvania game: queue.cancel_resource("res://zone_2.tscn")

-Note: this code in its current form is not tested in real world scenarios.
-Ask punto on IRC (#godotengine on irc.freenode.net) for help.
+Note: this code, in its current form, is not tested in real world scenarios.
+If you run into any issues, ask for help in one of Godot's community channels.